Cat-Friendly Veterinary Clinic

 At Westside Pet Hospital, we pride ourselves in being a cat-friendly practice.
-For you and your feline friends this means we went through a rigorous certification process administered by the American Association of Feline Practitioners.
-The outcome of the certification is to increase our awareness of your cat’s medical needs.
+For you and your feline friends, this means we went through a rigorous certification process administered by the American Association of Feline Practitioners.
+The outcome of the certification is to increase our awareness and understanding of your cat’s medical needs.

 A big part of being a cat-friendly practice is also being a human-friendly practice.
-We have special cat equipped exam and waiting rooms to keep them away from those pesky dogs.
-We have learned many tricks and techniques to help you get your cat in to see us and also ways to help you medicate and treat your cat if needed.
+We have special exam and waiting rooms specifically for cats, to keep them in a calm environment, far away from the dogs we treat.
+We have learned tricks and techniques to help you get your cat in to see us quickly and stress-free, and also ways to help you medicate and treat your cat if needed.

 Cats are special creatures and they react differently to common medications.
-They also show, or more importantly don’t show, signs of disease differently than dogs.
+They also exhibit signs of disease differently than dogs.

 Frequently Asked Questions About Cats And Vets: